cnmiller/ctf/picoctf2014/RepeatedX0R70.md

 ```

-Looking through the output files, all of them except 32.out were binary files.
+Using the less * command allows me to look through the output files, all of them except 32.out were binary files.
 Below is the contents of 32.out.

 ```
 your flag is: 1b72210a293170905ae740686d3d7f72313c523a